Brazil

 “Today, we have some companies that rely [on the treasury] that are unable to sign contracts for selling products and services because the rules prevent them from investing in the necessary inputs and processes to meet these demands that would certainly generate profits for them," said Elisa Leonel, coordination and corporate governance secretary at the ministry of management and public services innovation, in a statement.

-According to a government spokesperson consulted by BNamericas, of the 44 state-owned companies under direct control of the federal government, 17 depend on funds from the treasury to be able to maintain their operations, including the São Francisco and Parnaíba valley development company, Codevasf; communications firm EBC and telecoms company Telebras.
+According to a government spokesperson consulted by BNamericas, of the 44 companies under direct control of the federal government, 17 depend on funds from the treasury to be able to maintain their operations, including São Francisco and Parnaíba valley development company Codevasf, communications firm EBC, and telecoms company Telebras.

 “What we’re proposing is a transition period, in compliance with all the fiscal rules, so companies that currently consume treasury resources can become profitable in a few years,” Leonel said.

-Despite the government's reassurances, some analysts are concerned that it is looking for ways to avoid complying with fiscal rules as the resources currently used by the treasury to fund these companies, would no longer be included in the calculation of the federal budget and without any guarantee of when and if the companies will become profitable.
+Despite the government's reassurances, some analysts are concerned that it is looking for ways to avoid complying with fiscal rules.
+The resources currently used by the treasury to fund these companies would no longer be included in the calculation of the federal budget, and there is no guarantee of when or if the companies will become profitable.

 “The government is maneuvering for room in the budget, but these maneuvers are never associated with actual reductions in public spending.
 This causes a lot of distrust among investors and that is why the prices of assets, shares, and the currency, are always very volatile," Reginaldo Galhardo, manager of local brokerage Treviso Corretora, told BNamericas.